getconvey/dropwizard-api-key-bundle/readme.md

 }
 ```

+Additionally you can also pass an `UnauthorizedHandler` when creating the bundle, which is useful
+if you need to customize the unauthorized response (e.g. type or entity).

 You will also need to make your `MyConfiguration` class implement `ApiKeyBundleConfiguration` in
 order to provide the bundle with the necessary information it needs to know your API keys.